There are many situations in which an Identity wants to create an IdentityAttribute or a RelationshipAttribute for another Identity, for example:

 Example of creating an IdentityAttribute

 We assume that the Integrator of the Sender wants to create an IdentityAttribute of type EMailAddress for the Recipient.
 To request the creation of this IdentityAttribute, the Sender needs to insert it into the attribute property of the CreateAttributeRequestItem contained within the items property of the Request for creating Attributes.
 As the IdentityAttribute should be owned by the Recipient, an empty string is specified for its owner property.
-If the Sender sends the corresponding Request via a Message, the Address of the Recipient could alternatively be specified explicitly.
+If the Sender sends the corresponding Request via a Message, the address of the Recipient could alternatively be specified explicitly.
 In our example, we have chosen to set the value of the mustBeAccepted property of the CreateAttributeRequestItem to true.
 Please note that the <...> notation is used as a placeholder for the actual data as usual.

 {